isomerpages/moe-geylangmtdpri/_curriculum/Physical & Health Education.md

 <p style="text-align: justify;">Additionally, PE and health programmes in the school provide students with active, sporting opportunities and increase health awareness in the form of:

-1. Level Camp for P5
+1.Level Camp for P5<br>
-2. Health Awareness Week
+2. Health Awareness Week<br>
-3. Unstructured Play
+3. Unstructured Play<br>
-4. Swimsafer Programme
+	4. Swimsafer Programme<br>
 5. Inter-Class Games, and lots more ☺

 ### Pedagogical Approaches / Strategies
-<p style="text-align: justify;">In striving towards holistic education, the PE Department has adopted a framework for the learning of Physical & Health Education based on the school’s:
+<p style="text-align: justify;">In striving towards holistic education, the PE Department has adopted a framework for the learning of Physical & Health Education based on the school’s:<br>
-* Strategic Thrust 1: Nurturing the whole child
+* Strategic Thrust 1: Nurturing the whole child<br>
 * Strategic Thrust 4:  Enhance Home-School-Community partnership to support student learning and development

 ![](/images/PHE%20Framework.jpg)